View All Services

 The judge’s order must reference each of the aforementioned factors.
 If there are ones that are inapplicable, the judge must specifically reference it and state why it does not apply.

-Attorney Constance K. Nelson provides guidance to individuals seeking legal counsel in divorce, child custody and guardianship, alimony, and other family law matters.
-For more information about child custody and what you need to know, call 610.820.5450.
+Family Law Attorney Constance K. Nelson provides guidance to individuals seeking legal counsel in divorce, child custody and guardianship, alimony, and other family law matters.